 Water Damage in Lancaster County Can Be Restored by SERVPRO

 Water damage may be fairly simple to spot, especially if you are a hands-on homeowner who fixes and repairs things as they crop up.
 The problem is that water damage to foundations is not an easy water damaging problem to identify.

 Nevertheless, the key to minimizing the extent of the damage is always to spot it quickly and address it as soon as possible.
 How are you supposed to achieve this if you don’t know that there is water damage in the first place?
-This guide, provided by SERVPRO, to some of the most common symptoms of water damage within foundations will help you spot any problem areas.
+This guide, provided by SERVPRO of Western Lancaster County, to some of the most common symptoms of water damage within foundations will help you spot any problem areas.